nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Value proposition**: Fitness trainers tend to write all their clients’ fitness checklist, weight and progress with targets in a notebook.
 Keeping track of so many clients’ routines and progress on a notebook can be tough and inefficient.
-So, our product aims to help solve this by combining the addressbook with additional features such as adding fitness routines to each client with checkboxes for easy access and to check if they have completed their routines during their individual sessions.
+Our product aims to help solve this by combining the addressbook with additional features such as adding fitness routines to each client with checkboxes for easy access and to check if they have completed their routines during their individual sessions.
 The trainer can also find the clients’ progress such as weight and their appointment dates and times they have with their clients.